google-coral/coralmicro/docs/index_web.rst

    Various system-level APIs, such as to perform inter-process communication between MCU cores, establish mutex locks, watchdogs, and reset the board.

++ :doc:`crypto`

+   APIs to perform various cryptography tasks with the a71ch chip.

 + :doc:`utils`

-   Various utility APIs, such as to manipulate strings, generate random numbers, create timers, read temperature sensors, generate secure credentials, and create JPEG files.
+   Various utility APIs, such as to manipulate strings, generate random numbers, create timers, read temperature sensors, and create JPEG files.

 And if you want to build apps for the Dev Board Micro with Arduino, this page